-Demodectic mange is caused by Demodex canis, a parasitic mite that lives in the hair follicles of dogs.
+Demodectic mange is caused by a parasitic mite (Demodex canis or Demodex injal) that lives in the hair follicles of dogs.
 Under the microscope, this mite is shaped like a cigar with eight legs.
-Demodectic mange, sometimes just called ‘demodex’ or ‘red mange’, is the most common form of mange in dogs.
+Demodectic mange, sometimes just called ‘Demodex’ or ‘red mange’, is the most common form of mange in dogs.

 Adult dogs that have the disease usually have weakened immune systems.
-Demodectic mange may occur in older dogs because function of the immune system often declines with age.
-Dogs who have a weakened immune system due to illness or certain medications are also susceptible to demodectic mange.
+Demodectic mange may occur in older dogs because the immune system often declines with age.
+Dogs who have a weakened immune system due to illness, malnutrition, or certain medications are also susceptible to demodectic mange.

 Is demodectic mange contagious?

 No, demodectic mange is not contagious to other animals or humans.
 Demodex mites are transmitted to puppies from their mother during the first few days of life.
 Since the mite is found on virtually all dogs, exposure of a healthy dog to one with demodectic mange is not dangerous, as the immune system must be depressed for mange to develop.

 Why doesn't the immune system mature correctly in some dogs?

 The development of the immune system is under genetic or hereditary control.
 An affected dog often has littermates that are also affected.
 Owners of littermates should be alerted to watch for the development of mange in their puppies.
 Because the disease is due to a genetic defect, affected dogs should not be bred and the parents of the affected dog should not be bred again.

 What does demodectic mange do to the dog?